emanuel-metzenthin/KELOS-on-Kafka/README.md

 *Figure 10: P@|O| for different k on HTTP dataset*

-As figure 10 shows, the *P@|O|* rises quickly as k increases to 50, to then shows little change past that point.
+As figure 10 shows, the *P@|O|* rises quickly as k increases to 50, then shows little change past that point.
 These results are in line with those reported in the base paper, confirming that our implementation of the KELOS-algorithm is correct.

 # 7 Conclusion and future work